Access to Antibiotics

 Advancing access to antibiotics in GARDP’s portfolio, both in development and after regulatory approval, including novel and generic antibiotics.
 Innovative product development is linked with post-approval access.

-SECURE—accelerating access to essential antibiotics to prepare countries for the silent pandemic of drug-resistant bacterial infections
+SECURE—accelerating access to essential new and generic antibiotics to prepare countries for the silent pandemic of drug-resistant bacterial infections

 Improve conditions surrounding access, including policy